 Planning to rent a furnished apartment?
 Awesome!
-Furnishing a property does mean spending more upfront.
+Furnishing a property does mean spending more up front.
 However, it also offers the potential to increase your passive income, as furnished properties have higher rents than unfurnished units.

+These units are ideal for young professionals and people willing to pay more for a furnished rental.
+This said, many students who have not yet accumulated their own furnishings may prefer furnished apartments, too.
 But what should a furnished rental not include?
-What items should you remove from a furnished property, both for your and your tenants’ sakes, before they move in?
+What items should you remove from a furnished property, both for your and your tenants’ sake, before they move in?
 We answer these and more questions in this blog post.

 Furnished vs. Unfurnished Rentals